-Samantha Evans Becker loves art and her favorite painting is Barnett Newman’s Vir Heroicus Sublimis – “man, heroic, and sublime” in Latin – which resides at the Museum of Modern Art in New York.
-At the time it was released in 1950, the painting was Newman’s largest attempt yet at 7’ 11⅜” tall by 17’ 9¼” wide.
-The large composition, a block of saturated red paint separated by vertical narrow bands that Newman refers to as “zips,” encourages viewers to react instinctively.
-When Samantha first learned about Vir Heroicus Sublimis in her college Art History class, she was drawn to the painting because it invited her to define the meaning of the “zips” as her imagination saw fit.
+Samantha Evans Becker loves art and her favorite painting is Barnett Newman’s Vir Heroicus Sublimis, which resides at the Museum of Modern Art in New York.
+The painting is a large block of saturated red paint separated by vertical narrow bands that Newman refers to as “zips.”
+When Samantha first learned about the painting in her college Art History class, she was drawn to Newman’s invitation to all viewers to define the meaning of the “zips” as their imagination saw fit.
 Samantha’s reaction to the painting sparked her interest in art and set in motion the events that led her to a career as an attorney.

 While in college, Samantha spent two summers interning for Curators at the Los Angeles County Museum of Art.
 It was during her second summer at LACMA that Samantha met a General Counsel specializing in art repatriation claims.
-Intrigued by repatriation issues, Samantha found herself asking questions that compelled her to learn more and to spend a year after college working with employment counsel at The Metropolitan Museum of Art in New York.
+Intrigued by repatriation issues, Samantha found herself asking questions that compelled her to learn more and to spend a year after college working with in-house counsel at The Metropolitan Museum of Art in New York.
 Combining her Art History background and the knowledge she gained while attending the University of California Los Angeles School of Law has greatly benefited Samantha’s career as an attorney.

 Samantha continues to appreciate art, frequently visiting museums and galleries both locally and abroad.
 Similar to her response Barnett Newman’s “zips,” Samantha applies her creative eye and her love of innovation to her litigation practice.